accessible-minecraft/numpad-camera-controls/README.md

 ## Discription

 This is a ___Minecraft Fabric___ mod which lets the player control the camera with numpad/keypad keys.
-This mod now works with [accessibility plus](https://www.curseforge.com/minecraft/mc-mods/accessibility-plus) mod.
+This mod now supports with [accessibility plus](https://www.curseforge.com/minecraft/mc-mods/accessibility-plus) mod.
 All keybindings/hotkeys are re-configurable.

 [Issues](https://github.com/shoaib11120/Numpad-Camera-Controls/issues) | [CurseForge](https://www.curseforge.com/minecraft/mc-mods/numpad-keypad-camera-controls/)